-If you’ve seen the award-winning US sitcom Seinfeld, you’ll know that before each episode begins, Jerry Seinfeld delivers a 30-second skit.
+If you’ve ever seen the award-winning US sitcom Seinfeld, you’ll know that before each episode begins, Jerry Seinfeld delivers a short 30-second skit.

-And in one routine, Jerry talks about medication, observing that over-the-counter remedies can brand themselves very differently.
+In one of these routines, Jerry talks about medication, observing that over-the-counter remedies can brand themselves very differently.

 For instance, if you’ve got a cough, you can choose to buy medicine that’s either fast-acting or long-lasting.
-And this prompts an amusing question - when do you want to feel better, now or later?
+And this prompts the bizarre but rather amusing question - when do you want to feel better, now or later?

-Both options promise a cure.
-And as absurd as it sounds, on a serious note, brand positioning is vital.
+Both options promise a cure, so consumers have to make a choice... illustrating that brand positioning is vital.
 The way a business communicates its USPs will play a huge role in whether it’s successful or not.
 Do you know yours?

-No matter what you sell, you have a target audience that has specific wants and needs that make sense to them, but perhaps not to anyone else.
-Furthermore, your ideal customer also speaks in a certain way.
+No matter what you sell, you have a target audience that has specific wants and needs that make sense to them.
+Furthermore, your ideal customer also speaks and thinks about what's important to them in a certain way.

-Hard research and analysis will reveal what makes your audience tick and build up an accurate customer persona.
-Following that, you can create engaging, compelling copy by effectively spitting their language back at them.
+Hard research and analysis will reveal what makes your audience tick and help build up an accurate customer persona.
+Following that, it's far easier to create engaging, compelling copy by effectively spitting familiar language back at your target consumers.

 Consumers will refer to their desires and pain points by using particular words.
 Simply use those phrases in your marketing collateral to cut through the noise with super-incisive messaging.

-Rather than making assumptions about your USPs are and using any old words to communicate them, a copywriting approach that's based on fact will make conversions much easier.
+Rather than making assumptions about your USPs and using any old words to communicate them, an approach based on fact will make conversions much easier.

-A packet of headache capsules from a company like Nurofen can cost almost 10 times as much as unbranded tablets, yet they basically contain the same active ingredients and will achieve the same result.
+A packet of painkillers from a well-known brand can cost 10 times as much as those produced by a more unfamiliar company, yet they will almost certainly contain the same active ingredients and will achieve the same result.

-Basically, companies like Nurofen will do loads of research and testing, leaving nothing to chance.
-And it’s precisely this level of detail that allows them to position their brand with confidence.
+Basically, leading pharmaceutical companies will do extensive market research and will attempt to leave nothing to chance.
+And it’s precisely this level of detail that allows them to position their product however they want with unflinching confidence.

-If you stop and think about it, that’s pretty incredible, isn’t it?
-That a brand can even have a physical effect on customers.
+It's all because of the placebo effect and, if you stop and think about it, that’s pretty incredible.
+It's amazing that some brands can even have a physical effect on customers.

 That’s real power.